Currently AC fares are already on higher side. If AC fares are raise,

 sectors.

-Similarly, freight rates are also at a high level and loading of steel,
+Similarly, freight rates are also at a high level and loading of

 cement, coal, iron ore and fertiliser is on a down slide that